Frequently Asked Questions

 How long is the waiting list for subsidized child care?

 Waiting list times vary, and usually are at least several months long.
-As of January 2015, when additional funding is available, the next families to be offered funding applied in late September 2014.
-We expect that the wait for funding will be 4 to 6 months months and possibly longer.
+As of September 2015, when additional funding is available, the next families to be offered funding applied in June 2015.
+We expect that the wait for funding will be 3 to 4 months months and possibly longer.

 How much will I have to pay when I get subsidized child care?